ashleycampion/IrisDataSetProject/README.md

 </div>

 Clearly, the second group of histograms are much more interesting.
 The first group only show us that the variables have different ranges of values; but this difference is of course to be expected.
 The plots in the second group on the other hand can at least show us where there are differences between the species themselves.
 We can see that the species differ much in their respective petal lengths and widths, whereas there is much overlap in terms of their sepal lengths and widths.
 We can also see that the setosas are much more distinguishable than the versicolors and virginicas, which both have overlapping ranges of variable values.
-This is where the histograms stop talking to us, however.
+Indeed, based on the histogram for petal lengths, we could create a function to determine whether or not an iris flower was a setosa based on its petal length: if its petal length is less than 2.5 cm, then it is a setosa, if greater then it must be either a versicolor or a virginica.
+But once we have sucked dry that particularly clean division between the species, the histograms stop talking to us.
+Other plots will have to be probed.

 ## Box Plots

 Box plots are perhaps the natural progression from histograms.
 Like histograms they show the *spread* of each variables values; unlike histograms, however, they only distinguish between the quartiles.
 While they thus give us a less granular perspective than histograms, it can often be particularly interesting to see how the ranges of values in each quartile differ.
 Generally one would expect the ranges of values in the first and fourth quartiles to be greater than those of the second third, as is the case in [normal distributions](#normal-distribution).
 Box plots can be interesting then if they should that a variable does *not* have a normal distribution.
 As it turns, the variables *do* have normal distributions, so to make these box plots more bearable, I have superimposed swarm plots onto them, which offer the granularity that box plots lack.

 I have chosen to show the box plots for sepal and petal lengths - with the species distinguished - because at least these are somewhat interesting to compare: the ranges of values for sepal length is far greater than for petal length, and the narrow range of values for setosa petal length contrasts with all the other ranges.
-As to what this means exactly - well, there are more interesting question to be dwelt on below.

 <div align="center">
     <img src="./plots/boxPlots/sepalLength.png" alt="Box Plot for Species vs. Sepal Length" title="Box Plot for Species vs. Sepal Length")>